Hana175/task--uuid/STRATEGIES.md

 By following these strategies, the implementation process was streamlined, resulting in a robust, performant, and maintainable application.
 These practices ensure code quality, enhance collaboration, and facilitate future enhancements and updates to the project.

+After running, make sure to activate the red marker by dragging it first then clicking on it to view it's location.